Frequently Asked Questions

 The human body has an individual ‘shelf life’; it will not last for ever.
 Even if there is not a great physical benefit for a number of reasons, there are often beneficial changes to the individual’s spiritual, emotional and mental state.

-Sometimes, too, it is necessary for the individual to make other life style changes (e.g. diet) in order for the healing to have maximum effect.
+Sometimes, too, it is necessary for the recipient to make other life style changes (e.g. diet) in order for the healing to have maximum effect.

-Clients who are receiving end-of-life care often find that healing has the effect of easing their transition, providing re-assurance, peace and often physical relief during the dying process.
+Clients who are receiving end-of-life care often find that healing has the effect of easing their transition, providing re-assurance, inner peace and often physical relief during this process.
 Clearly, this cannot be called ‘a failure’.

 Yes.
 Very brief records are kept in order to review the client’s progress.
 They usually state only the date and time of the healing session and how the client feels afterwards.
 These records are completely confidential.
 All healers work to a Code of Conduct which forbids them to discuss a client’s personal details or health history.
 The records are kept safe by the healer and destroyed after seven years.
 As a client you have the right to see these notes if you wish.